sugartechllc/WxflowToChords/README.md

 # JSONtoCHORDS README

 ## About
-UDPtoCHORDS is a python module for converting json formatted datagrams into the CHORDS Rest api, and submitting the data to a CHORDS portal.
+JSONtoCHORDS is a python module for converting json formatted datagrams into the CHORDS Rest api, and submitting the data to a CHORDS portal.

 ## Configuration